IgorAherne/chunked_rw/README.md

 </br>
 </br>
 <b>file_reader_chunks:</b></br></br>
-When using the reader, you just need to invoke a method for getting the next literal.
-The reader automatically begins fetching the next chunk asynchronously, when it's time to get more stuff.
+When using the reader, you just need to invoke a method for getting the next literal.</br> The reader automatically begins fetching the next chunk asynchronously, when it's time to get more stuff.

 <b>file_writer_chunks:</b></br></br>
 Writer beahves similarly.
-Provide it raw bytes, and it will automatically save the data to the file, once you've given it a sufficient amount.
+Provide it raw bytes, and it will automatically save the data to the file, once you've given it a sufficient amount.</br>
 Such a chunk will be saved asynchronously to the file, while you are providing some further data.